• Skip to main content

 • Exhaust fans over the stove that don’t vent to the outside.
 Exhaust fans in the bathroom that could leak moist air into the ceiling.
 The fan I used doesn’t leak moist air.

 • Inventing a new wall system that is not normally used.
 Make sure you understand your wall system and which direction it dries to.
-Don’t skip on things like rain screens (if that is the system you are using) just because it is a tiny house.
+Don’t skip on things like rain screens (if that is the system you are using), and proper sheathing just because it is a tiny house.

 • Not having a professional plumber install your plumbing system.
 Or reusing old plumbing pieces that could fail on you.